atrotter0/entity-tutorial/README.md

 ## Description

-A tutorial to learn the Entity framework.
+A project to learn the Entity framework.

 ## Setup on OSX